MrChido/MSPA/README.md

 Also, I added code to ensure that when somebody enters am or pm that it is evaluated in the 24-hour cycle, preparing for future math as needed.
 Planning the implementation of database entry review practices.

+6/1/2025
+Development is slowing down, right now I need to focus on finding employment, This project is still moving forward, just at a slower pace.
+Today a button was added to trigger a app shift into "review mode" and some of the white space was adressed.
+More development will happen after i get a few hours of doordashing In.

 *that will take some research
-Due to the resulting research, for the time being, iOS implementation is not feasible because of cost.
+Due to the resulting research, iOS implementation is not feasible due to cost.